vhub-team/native-db/enums/CONTROL_ACTION.md

 # CONTROL_ACTION

 ## Values
-* INPUT_NEXT_CAMERA: General Controls
-These act as on foot controls but are technically separate.
+* INPUT_NEXT_CAMERA: General Controls.
+These act as on foot controls but are technically separate
 * INPUT_LOOK_LR: In range -1 (left/up)...+1(right/down).
 Sign dependent on direction.
 * INPUT_LOOK_UD
 * INPUT_LOOK_UP_ONLY: In range 0...1.
 All directions positive.